 The purpose of assessment is to allow candidates to demonstrate the Competences set out in the Professional Statement.
 Candidates studying the vocational component must pass assessments in all subjects within five years of the date of enrolment in order to be called to the Bar.
 The BSB stipulates only that completion must be within five years; we do not stipulate the maximum number of attempts that a candidate may be allowed within those five years.
 However, AETOs' specific regulations determine the number of re-sits available to a candidate at their institution.
 For the purpose of Call to the Bar no compensation for failure is permitted and no condoned failure is permitted.
 However, AETOs' specific regulations may permit compensation for failure or may permit condoned failure for the purpose of making an academic award.
 Completion of such an award without meeting the requirements of Call to the Bar will not constitute completion of an approved Bar training route.
-Students may not retake assessments for the sole purpose of improving a mark which is already at or above the pass threshold, unless the attempt has been set aside before the student has been advised of the mark, as part of a mitigating circumstances process.
+AETOs should operate extenuating circumstances policies which ensure that a student's final result for any individual assessment is a fair reflection of their competence.
+Where a student receives a mark that is at or above the pass threshold, and that is not affected by extenuating circumstances, the mark should stand, and they should not be permitted to resit purely for the purpose of improving the mark.
 AETOs may offer assessments in any approved mode of delivery.